jean-luc1203/jkbms-rs485-addon/README.md

 ⚠️ for the moment, this is only functional in Master/Slave mode.
 The 2 other modes, broadcasting & CANbus will be dealt with as soon as I have time

+## TCP/IP gateway 🌐

+You can connect your JK-BMS to an RS485/Ethernet gateway in transparent mode.
+This means you do not need to have your PC next to your BMS(es).

+The data will be retransmitted by this gateway over the network and this module will then be able to remotely manage your BMS.
+You will need to activate the dedicated switch for this in the configuration.

+Here are the gateways that are known to work actually.
+You can find them in this [directory](https://github.com/jean-luc1203/jkbms-rs485-addon/tree/main/images/Modbus-Gateway)

+This configuration is quite complex and may not work depending on the hardware/settings.

 ## Installation